 Speaking of the facilities offered by Manhattan Hotel Jakarta, guests can use a gym, swimming pool, sauna and steam all for free.

 The hotel also serves a great buffet breakfast including an array of food, dessert, and fruits.
 But one thing I loved about the hotel the most was its strategic location.
-Located just next to Kuningan City Mall, the location of Manhattan Hotel, without any doubt, felt like living right in the in the middle of the city.
+Located just next to Kuningan City Mall, the location of Manhattan Hotel, without any doubt, felt like living right in the middle of the city.

 Have you been to the Jakarta?
 Do you have anything to add to the itinerary?